 Bastrop State Park

-Over 10 years ago, a forest fire raced through Bastrop State Park, damaging many of the pine trees.
-Due to replanting of the area, the young trees cover the scars of the fire.
+The westernmost strand of loblolly pines is protected in the parks.
+In 2011, a forest fire raced through Bastrop State Park, damaging many of the pine trees.
+The young trees cover the scars of the fire.
+However, the power of forest fire is evident.

 The centerpiece of Bastrop State Park’s historic architecture is the Refectory.
 The CCC finished the building using local walnut, oak and pine.
 Artisans in the CCC built furniture for the Refectory along with other parks like Indian Lodge out in West Texas.
 The enduring CCC craftsmanship of the Refectory earned Bastrop State Park’s National Historic Landmark designation.
 This is one of the top things to do in Bastrop, Texas.